As a Mutual Fund Distributor, you handle multiple clients at once. Understanding your investors' psychology and market reaction is important.

 Some investors neglect financial viability in favour of ethical considerations.

 Socially responsible investors want their money to reflect their values.
 They want to invest in things that align with their beliefs.
 Introduce them to mutual funds focused on ESG (Environmental, Social, Governance) criteria.
 Investing in these funds can provide both financial returns and societal impact.
+Consider mutual funds focused on clean energy or social justice that cater to their interests.

 They are eager to learn and open to guidance.